What Is Artifactory? | JFrog

 What is the difference between JFrog and Artifactory?

 Most developers have either used or know of Artifactory.
-What many don’t know is that JFrog is the company that makes Artifactory.
-Artifactory is at the heart of the JFrog DevOps Platform, which enables software creators to power their entire software supply chain throughout the full binary lifecycle, so they can build, secure, distribute, and connect any source with any production environment.
+What some don’t know is that JFrog is the company that makes Artifactory.
+Artifactory is at the heart of the JFrog Platform, which enables software creators to power their entire software supply chain throughout the full binary lifecycle, so they can build, secure, distribute, and connect any source with any production environment.

 How do you get an Artifactory license?